jesperdlau/simple-hpc/README.md

 6. Activate the environment: source .venv/bin/activate
 7. Install the packages in the requirements file: pip install -r requirements.txt
 8. Create a Weights and Biases account.
 Create a project and get the wandb API key.
-9. In the project folder, create a file called secret.txt and paste the API key to it.
+9. In the repository folder on the HPC, create a file called secret.txt and paste the API key to it.
 10. Change the config.yaml file with correct project name and user name
 11. Submit jobs to the HPC by typing: python3 create_job.py
     1. You can change the variables by for example: python3 create_job.py hyper.epochs=10 hyper.batch_size=64